boundary/tsi-lab/docs/getting_started/virtual_machine.md

 ### Validating API credentials in your Virtual Machine

-Run the following command immediately after the command above to verify the settings took.
+After logging into the virtual machine run the following command to verify your API credentials:

 ```bash
 $ creds